 Director of Learning & InclusionCompany: PFLAG National

-Beyond the Blame Game: Religion and LGBTQ Inclusion at Work
+Beyond the Blame Game: Religion and LGBTQI+ Inclusion at Work

-In 2011, Jean-Marie was the staff lead in developing and launching PFLAG Academy Online, a monthly web-based learning program for PFLAG chapters to build their skills and understand more about LGBT issues.
-In 2012, she was named a finalist for the Outie Award in the Trailblazer category by Out & Equal Workplace Advocates for her contributions to LGBT inclusion and education.
+In 2011, Jean-Marie was the staff lead in developing and launching PFLAG Academy Online, a monthly web-based learning program for PFLAG chapters to build their skills and understand more about LGBTQ issues.
+In 2012, she was named a finalist for the Outie Award in the Trailblazer category by Out & Equal Workplace Advocates for her contributions to LGBTQ inclusion and education.

 But Jean-Marie is, most importantly, living proof that philosophy majors can get real jobs.